 The purpose of the Special Management Area (SMA) is to "preserve, protect, and where possible, to restore the natural resources of the coastal zone of Hawai'i" (HRS §205A).
-All three scenarios propose improvements within the SMA.
+The heritage center scenario proposes improvements within the SMA.
 Pursuant to HRS §205A-22, any action defined as "development" will require a SMA (Minor or Major) Use Permit, which is administered by the County Planning Department, before commencement of development.
 An SMA (Major) Use Permit, required for development with valuation exceeding \$500,000, consists of a public hearing and approval from the Planning Commission.